intel/auto-round/README.md

 ## Tips
 1 Consider increasing tuning steps to achieve better results, albeit with increased tuning time.

-2 Leverage AutoGPTQ to evaluate the model on GPU
+2 Leverage AutoGPTQ to run the model on GPU

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer